Registration and user profile¶

 You can define which secondary languages are shown to you as a guide while translating.
 An example can be seen in the following image, where the Hebrew language is shown as secondarily:

 On the Preferences tab, you can pick which of the available dashboard views to present by default.
 If you pick the Component list, you have to select which component list will be displayed from the Default component list drop-down.

-Subscribe to various notifications from the Subscriptions tab.
+Subscribe to various notifications from the Notifications tab.
 Notifications for selected events on watched or administered projects will be sent to you per e-mail.

 Some of the notifications are sent only for events in your languages (for example about new strings to translate), while some trigger at component level (for example merge errors).
 These two groups of notifications are visually separated in the settings.

 You can toggle notifications for watched projects and administered projects and it can be further tweaked (or muted) per project and component.
 Visit the component page and select appropriate choice from the Watching menu.

 You will not receive notifications for your own actions.

 The Account tab lets you set up basic account details, connect various services you can use to sign in into Weblate, completely remove your account, or download your user data (see Weblate user data export).